-- the existing Asset Management Agreement is modified and / or terminated for any reason; and / or - Manfredi Catella does stop holding the office of Chief Executive Officer (even in the event of death); and / or - the majority of the directors of the Company are not designated by Manfredi Catella as envisaged by the Shareholders Agreement currently in force.
+- the existing Asset Management Agreement is modified and / or terminated for any reason; and / or - the majority of the directors of the Company are not designated by Manfredi Catella as envisaged by the Shareholders Agreement currently in force.

 As of today, none of the conditions have failed and it is considered unlikely that even one of them may occur within the approval of the financial statements as of December 31st, 2020.